Mehmed II: Interest in Western culture

 Historians believe that Mehmed's widespread cultural and artistic tastes, especially those aimed towards the West, served various important diplomatic and administrative functions.
 His patronage of Renaissance artists have been interpreted as a method of diplomacy with other influential Mediterranean states, significantly many Italian states including the Kingdom of Naples and the Republic of Florence.
 Furthermore, historians speculate that his Greek scriptorium was used to educate Greek chancellery officials in an attempt to reintegrate former Byzantine diplomatic channels with several Italian states that conducted their correspondences in Greek.
 Importantly, historians also assert that Mehmed's vast collection of art and literature worked towards promoting his imperial authority and legitimacy, especially in his newly conquered lands.
-This was accomplished through various means, including the invocation of Mehmed's image as an Oriental neo-Alexandrian figure, which is seen through shared helmet ornaments in depictions of Mehmed and Alexander on medallion portraits produced during Mehmed's reign, as well as being a leitmotiv in Kritiboulous’ work.
+This was accomplished through various means, including the invocation of Mehmed's image as an Oriental neo-Alexandrian figure, which is seen through shared helmet ornaments in depictions of Mehmed and Alexander on medallion portraits produced during Mehmed's reign, as well as being a leitmotiv in Kritiboulous' work.
 Additionally, his commissioning of Renaissance artwork was, itself, possibly an attempt to break down Western-Oriental cultural binaries in order for Mehmed to present himself as a Western-oriented ruler, among the ranks of contemporary European Christian monarchs.

-Mehmed's affinity towards the Renaissance arts, and his strong initiative in its creation and collection, did not have a large base of support within his own court.
-One of the many opponents to Mehmed's collection was his own son and future Sultan, Bayezid II, who was backed by powerful religious and Turkish factions in his opposition.
-Upon his accession, Bayezid II sold Mehmed's collection of portraits and disposed of his statuary.
+Collection of Christian art and relics

+A significant part of Mehmed II's foray into Western culture was his collection of Christian artwork and relics.
+The sultan obtained the relics after his conquest of Constantinople, when he ordered that all the relics in the local churches be brought to him.
+Among these relics were the putative skull and arm bone of St. John the Baptist and a stone on which, purportedly, Jesus was born.
+The relics were indeed very dear to him, as evidenced in a few anecdotes.
+For example, the sultan became "greatly distressed" when the royal librarian stepped on the aforementioned stone to reach a book high on a shelf.
+Again, after the Venetians had offered to purchase the same stone for 30,000 ducats, Mehmed replied that he would not sell it for even 100,000 ducats.
+This is confirmed by Guillaume Caoursin, a contemporary of the sultan, who writes that he would not sell any of his relics, for they were "more precious than money."
+Sources even indicate that Mehmed lit candles in front of the relics of St. John the Baptist "as a sign of veneration."
+In addition to Christian relics, Mehmed also maintained an interest in Christian artwork.
+The Hagia Sophia is a significant example, for, upon conquering Constantinople, Mehmed preserved the mosaics that it contained, which can still be seen today.
+Mehmed also himself commissioned a painting of the Virgin Mary with the Child Jesus, as two independent Italian sources report.